ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ```
 {: codeblock}

-In the following example, a web action sets a single cookie:
+In the following example, a web Action sets a single cookie:
 ```javascript
 function main() {
   return {